gardener-attic/component-spec/doc/proposal/03-component-repository.md

 binary, or in the *sources* section, e.g. if the blob contains a tar archive of a git repo.

-As we assume that OCI repositories will become the leading storage technology for technical artefacts and will often be the backend of *Component Repository* implementations, *Component Repositories* provide methods to store OCI artefacts as so-called local OCI artefacts, i.e. OCI artefacts which are accessible by a special function *getLocalOCIArtefact*.
+As we assume that OCI repositories will become the leading storage technology for technical artefacts and will often be the backend of a *Component Repository* implementations, *Component Repositories* provide methods to store OCI artefacts as so-called local OCI artefacts.
 It is not required that these OCI artefacts are accessible by an external OCI HTTP endpoint as specified [here](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
-If the repository provides such an HTTP endpoint, it could be requested by the method getOciEndpointForLocalOciArtefact.
-This allows to e.g. transport images from one *Component Repository* to another without the need to transform them into local blobs first.
+If the repository provides such an HTTP endpoint, it could be requested by the method GetOciEndpointForLocalOciArtefact.

+The idea behind requiring methods for local OCI artefacts is the possibility is to define a file based transport format and implement a *Component Repository* interface on top of it.
+This allows implementing e.g. transport algorithms just working with the *Component Repository* interface on the source *Component Repository*, the transport format and the target *Component Repository* with no need to convert OCI artefacts into local blobs and vice versa.

 Local OCI blobs could only be referenced in the *resources* section of a *Component Descriptor.